Bank of Canada Building

 The Bank of Canada Building is the head office of the Bank of Canada.
-It is located at 234 Wellington Street in Ottawa, Ontario.
+It is located at 234 Wellington Street in Ottawa, Ontario, Canada.

 Description

-It was built from 1937-1938 by architect Sumner Godfrey Davenport of Montréal, Québec, and completed by the Toronto-based firm of Marani, Lawson and Morris.
+It was built from 1937-1938 by architect Sumner Godfrey Davenport of Montreal, Quebec, and completed by the Toronto-based firm of Marani, Lawson and Morris.
 The Bank of Canada Building replaced the Victoria Building to the east of this building on Wellington Street.

-It is constructed of grey granite from Québec.
+It is constructed of grey granite from Quebec.
 It is late neoclassical in style, which was a very popular style at the time for banks.
 The Bank of Canada Building won a number of architectural awards, including the Gold Medal from the Royal Architectural Institute of Canada.

 The large bronze front doors were designed by Ulysses Ricci of New York, and decorated with facsimiles of Greek coins from the British Museum.
 The sculptures decorating the front facade were designed by Jacobine Jones, and they represent Canada's seven principal industries at the time: fishing, electricity, mining, agriculture, forestry, manufacturing, and construction.
 The cornerstone was placed by Prime Minister Mackenzie King and the Bank's first governor, Graham Towers.

 Plans for additions in the 1940s and 1950s were scrapped, and while more substantial plans were drafted during the 1960s, construction was delayed due to Ottawa's already-strained construction industry, and only commenced in 1972.
 The glass structure behind the original 1937 building was completed in 1979 by the firm of Marani Rounthwaite & Dick (successor to Marani, Lawson and Morris) and Arthur Erickson.
 The building contains an enclosed courtyard with a large tropical garden bordering a shallow pool, which is very popular with wedding photographers, and a three-ton Yap Stone.

 In 2000, it was named by the Royal Architectural Institute of Canada as one of the top 500 buildings produced in Canada during the last millennium.